-Persistence (whether stationarity or recurrence) is a broad concept that covers different kinds of behaviour in dynamical systems.
+Persistence (whether quasi-stationarity or recurrence) is a broad concept that covers different kinds of behavior in dynamical systems.
 We might say, for instance, that temperature is more persistent than precipitation because temperature evolves, on average, over longer timescales than precipitation.
 In this sense, persistence quantifies the system's inertia.
-However, if we qualify last summer's weather as particularly persistent, we mean something different: namely, that last summer's weather varied much less than what one could have reasonably expected in a normal summer.
-Here, persistence refers to some unusual behaviour of the system over a particular period.
-And saying that zonal jets or atmospheric blocks are persistent means again something else: that these particular states of the circulation tend to be more long-lived or recurrent than other states.
+However, if we qualify last summer's weather as particularly persistent, we mean something different: namely, last summer's weather varied much less than what one could have reasonably expected in a normal summer.
+Here, persistence refers to some unusual behavior of the system over a particular period.
+Saying that zonal jets or atmospheric blocks are persistent again means something else, i.e., that these particular states of the circulation tend to be more long-lived or recurrent than other states.